Nexmo/station/_api/number-insight.md

 ## Response

-The response to each *request* you make to Number Insight Basic API returns the:
+The response to each *request* you make to Number Insight API returns the:

 * Status of your request to Nexmo in [JSON or XML](#format) format.
 * Information you asked for in the request.